rpadovani/rpadovani.com/_posts/2014-06-30-proprieties-object-qml.markdown

 date:   2014-06-30
 description: A simple function to debug objects in QML
 categories:
+- javascript
+- qml
-- blog
+- ubuntu touch
 permalink: how-to-know-proprieties-and-values-of-an-object-in-qml
-tags: javascript, qml, ubuntu touch
 ---

 Hi all,